jpascoe/mlops-workload-orchestrator/README.md

 │       ├── aws_mlops_stack.py            [CDK implementation of the main framework ]
 │       └── conditional_resource.py       [a helper file to enable conditional resource provisioning in CDK] ├── .gitignore
-├── CHANGELOG.md                          [required for every solution to include changes based on version to auto[uild release notes]
+├── CHANGELOG.md                          [required for every solution to include changes based on version [build release notes]]
 ├── CODE_OF_CONDUCT.md                    [standardized open source file for all solutions] ├── CONTRIBUTING.md                       [standardized open source file for all solutions] ├── LICENSE.txt                           [required open source file for all solutions - should contain the Apache 2.0 license]